SzeWingChan/School_District_Analysis/README.md

 - school summary for each school,
 - a list of the top and low performing schools,
 - the scores by grade for each school,
-- the scores by school spneding,
+- the scores by school spending,
 - the scores by school size, and
 - the scores by school type.